The Challenge – Devon’s Ecological Emergency

 Board – Board members provide leadership for the LNP identifying priorities and helping us to make connections, secure funding and influence national and local policy.
 Board members commit to championing the natural environment and LNP vision within their sector.

-Ambassadors – Leaders, influencers and experts who are helping to promote and achieve the LNP’s vision.
+Ambassadors (in progress) – Will be leaders, influencers and experts who are helping to promote and achieve the LNP’s vision.